oracle-livelabs/cloud-database-services/exadata-database-service-xs/create-standby-vmcluster-on-exascale/create-standby-vmcluster-and-dbhome-on-exascale.md

-## Task 2: Create an Oracle Database on Exadata Database Service on Exascale Infrastructure using OCI Console
+## Task 2: Create an Oracle Database Home using OCI Console

 1. **Navigate to the Exadata Database Service on Exascale Infrastructure:**
     * Open the navigation menu.